Formula 1 & Spurs: What is behind the partnership?

-By Finnegan Driscoll| Posted March 13, 2023 | In MotoGP
+By Finnegan Driscoll| Posted March 13, 2023

-At the end of February this year, Formula 1 and Premier League football team, Tottenham Hotspur, announced a 15 year partnership.
+At the end of February this year, Formula 1 and Premier League football team Tottenham Hotspur announced a 15-year partnership.
 The deal involves various initiatives that will look to help the two brands achieve shared targets, such as reduced carbon emissions.
 However, the feature of this deal that has grabbed the headlines is the construction of a racing track in Spurs’ stadium.

 Aside from the remarkable racing track, it’s important to explore why else this deal makes sense for F1.
 The two brands share similar aims when it comes to climate change, and the stadium’s North London location makes it the perfect venue for F1 to achieve their target of making the sport more diverse.
 But how will they go about actually achieving this…?

 The location of the stadium was undoubtedly a massive factor in F1’s decision to partner with Spurs, but maybe not for the reasons you are thinking of.
-This partnership looks to be more than just a commercial one, as F1 are aiming to use Spurs’ diverse fanbase to work towards increasing diversity in motorsport.
+This partnership looks to be more than just a commercial one, as F1 is aiming to use Spurs’ diverse fanbase to work towards increasing diversity in motorsport.

-Read MoreIn an era where it is possible to get anywhere with a click, there is a strong temptation to approach teams and properties directly for sponsorship projects.
+In an era where it is possible to get anywhere with a click, there is a strong temptation to approach teams and properties directly for sponsorship projects.

 By doing so, we are convinced that we are shortening the value chain, saving time and money.
 However, these DYI methods are anything but risk-free and what initially appears to be a competitive advantage soon turns into a problem that is difficult to resolve.
 That’s why there are agencies.
 And this is why you should rely on us for your sponsorships.

-When first approaching a sponsorship or sports marketing project, it is difficult to know immediately which stakeholders are correct, what the decision flow is, and what the right timelines are for each process.
-Sports is a very specialized field of action, and fitting effectively into its paths can take a lot of time and therefore money.
+When first approaching a motorsport sponsorship project, it is difficult to know immediately which stakeholders are correct, what the decision flow is, and what the right timelines are for each process.
+Motorsport is a very specialized field of action, and fitting effectively into its paths can take a lot of time and therefore money.
 We, on the other hand, know referents and spheres of action and know who to talk to, when and how.
 So you are also more effective.

-Sports is an immense passion, and for our heart colors we would be willing to do anything.
+Motorsport is an immense passion, and for our heart colors we would be willing to do anything.
 But business is a different business, and it is important to make the best possible strategic decisions based on independent research, statistics and reliable data.
-A sports marketing and sports sponsorship agency like RTR has an objective, 360-degree picture of the scenario and can tell you what is really best for you: which sport, which athlete, which team.
+A motorsport sponsorship agency like RTR has an objective, 360-degree picture of the scenario and can tell you what is really best for you: which racing series, which athlete, which team.
 This is because we possess a great deal of data and information on ratings, segmentation and attitudes.
 Because the numbers don’t lie.
 Never.

-Activations are the real heart of sports sponsorship.
+Activations are the real heart of motorsport sponsorship.
 Without them, there remains only a blank sticker on a motorcycle, car or uniform and no contact with the public, no emotional connection, no impact on the bottom line.
 Then how do you do it?
 It certainly won’t be the teams or the athletes who will help you leverage sponsorship and enjoy the many marketing rights you have paid for.
-To bring out the best in a sports marketing project you need an agency that knows how to use sponsorship to engage the fanbase on the Web, to reach out to Shopping Centers, to organize hospitality, to develop B2B and B2C opportunities, and to get “your” athletes in front of millions of potential consumers.
+To bring out the best in a motorsport marketing project, you need an agency that knows how to use sponsorship to engage the fanbase online, to reach out to Shopping Centers, to organize hospitality, to develop B2B and B2C opportunities, and to get “your” athletes in front of millions of potential consumers.

 Would you ever go to the dealer who sold you the car and ask if the competitor’s car is better?
 No, of course.
 So, how do you expect to get firm measurements of the effectiveness of your sponsorship if you do not rely on someone super partes?
 At RTR, we have always worked with independent third-party agencies that allow us to know the return on any exposure of your brand on TV and in the media.
 In addition, we believe in calculating ROI as the ultimate measure of your success-so we can tell you for every penny you spend how much you are making.

-We have been involved in sports sponsorship and sports marketing for more than 15 years.
+We have been involved in motorsport sponsorship and sports marketing for more than 15 years.
 We are consultants in the sense that our goal is to maximize your investment, but we are also an agency that manages the project from start to finish.
 We have been doing this since 1995 with passion and professionalism, following three principles that have become cornerstones of our business: independence, verticality and transparency.

 I would like to highlight the fact that one of the qualities of RTR is its great ability to approach the sponsorship scenario strategically, together with its passionate attitude, its amazing enthusiasm for solving problems, and its high level of professionalism.